kar1timmins/liffeyfc_v2/backend/SMTP_SETUP_GUIDE.md

 - Make sure `SMTP_PASS` uses the app-specific password, not your regular password

 ### "Authentication failed"
-- The app-specific password might be incorrect
+- The app password might be incorrect
+- Make sure 2FA is enabled on your Google account
-- Generate a new one in Zoho Mail settings
+- Generate a new app password at https://myaccount.google.com/apppasswords
+- Remove any spaces from the app password

 ### "Connection timeout"
 - Railway might be blocking port 587
-- Try `SMTP_PORT=465` (use with `secure: true` in email.service.ts)
+- Try `SMTP_PORT=465` and update email.service.ts to use `secure: true`

+### "Less secure app access"
+- This error means you need to use an App Password, not your regular password
+- Follow step 1 to generate an app password

 ### Not receiving emails
 - Check spam/junk folder